s-ringert/pipeline-test/README.md

 ## TODO
-* HAProxy for reverse proxy
+* HAProxy as reverse proxy